rudra-coder-mc/moviefi/README.md

-Sure!
-Here's the updated README documentation for your Next.js project, MovieFi, including additional details on deploying to AWS and using CircleCI for CI/CD:

----

 # MovieFi

 MovieFi is a full-stack Next.js application that allows users to manage their movie collection.
 The application includes features like login, signup, displaying all movies, adding new movies, and editing existing movies.
 This project uses CircleCI for continuous integration and deployment (CI/CD).